-Monica Charles comes to Arcus from the NYU Langone Medical Center in New York, where she assisted the division director with administrative duties, budgeting and meeting logistics.
+Monica Charles comes to Arcus from the NYU Langone Medical Center in New York, where she assisted the Neonatology division director with administrative duties, budgeting and meeting logistics.
 Prior, she worked at the Ford Foundation for six years, overseeing international projects in the Office of Program Management, and was also a grants administrator for the Knowledge, Creativity and Freedom Program.
-She gained further grants management experience through her positions at the National Council on Economic Education, Twenty-First Century Foundation and United Hospital Fund.
-She is a long-time volunteer at Lighthouse International and holds an MPA in Nonprofit Management from Baruch College.
+She gained further philanthropy and grants management experience through her positions at Bloomberg, the Council for Economic Education, Twenty-First Century Foundation and United Hospital Fund.
+She is a long-time volunteer at Lighthouse International and holds an MPA in nonprofit management from Baruch College.

 © Annette L. Lanjouw

 The Arcus Foundation is a private grantmaking foundation that supports organizations around the world working to conserve and protect the great apes.